PhyoYi3011/MTL-and-Intent-Prediction/README.md

 Make sure all the pre-requisites are installed and set up correctly.

-Follow the file directory structure to store the respective files.
+Follow the exact file directory structure to store all the files.

 # Running MTL Models